We all harbor secrets. Some are big and bad; some are small and trivial. Researchers have parsed which truths to tell and which not to.

 Part One: When you have a pattern of failed relationships, the only common denominator is you.
 We accept the love we think we deserve.

-Have you been trying to quit nicotine with more frustration and fewer results?
+Have you been trying to quit nicotine with growing frustration?
 A few simple steps can go a long way.

 One of the biggest lessons of my life: Choose people who choose you.

 The most detrimental symptom of rejection is the almost inevitable phenomenon of decreased self-worth.

 What would it be like to make decisions without fear of judgment?
 A quick guide on how to deconstruct people-pleasing behaviors.